-Figure 7 Map-AllReduce collective
+Figure 7.
+Map-AllReduce collective

 Map-AllReduce allows the implementations to perform local aggregation on the worker nodes across multiple map tasks and hierarchical reduction of the Map Task outputs while delivering them to the workers.
 Map-AllReduce performs the final reduction in the recipient worker nodes.